Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Dnipro apartment block strike

-On 14 January 2023 at about 3:30 p.m., a Russian Kh-22 type missile hit a nine-story residential building in Dnipro on the Naberezhna Peremohy St, Sobornyi District in the right-bank part of the city, destroying one entrance and 236 apartments.
-On 19 January the official casualty rate was stated as 46 people killed, 80 injured (12 in critical condition) and 11 people reported missing.
+On 14 January 2023 at about 3:30 p.m., a Russian Kh-22 type missile hit a nine-story residential building in Dnipro on Naberezhna Peremohy St, Sobornyi District in the right-bank part of the city, destroying one entrance and 236 apartments.
+On 19 January, the official casualty rate was stated as 46 people killed, 80 injured (12 in critical condition), and 11 people reported missing.
 14 children were reported among the injured, and 39 inhabitants were rescued.
 The destruction left about 400 people homeless.
 This strike became the most destructive Russian attack on a residential building in Ukraine in the last six months.
 A three-day period of mourning was declared in Dnipro.

+February 2026 drone strike on bus carrying mineworkers

+On 1 February 2026, a Russian drone struck a bus carrying mineworkers, killing at least a dozen people and injuring several others, according to Ukrainian emergency services.
+Ukrainian Energy Minister Denys Shmyhal called the attack a "cynical and targeted attack on energy sector workers."
+DTEK, the company that owns the bus, accused Russia of also carrying out a "large-scale terrorist attack" on its mines.

+June 2026 bombardment

+On 27 June 2026, Dnipropetrovsk's regional head Oleksandr Ganja said two districts in the region had been attack ″more than 30 times with drones and aerial bombs″, killing one person.

+August 2026 attack killing three-month-old

+On 15 August 2026, Hanzha said that Russian attack drones struck a residential building in Marhanets, killing a three-month-old boy and injuring 11 people, seven being hospitalized in severe condition.
+Among the injured were also two children, a five-year-old boy and 12-year-old girl.